Demystifying Tree Forks: Vices and Virtues of Forks in Arboriculture

 What is the function of forks in a tree?
 If we approach the nature of forks by considering their function, we find four distinct architectural situations [16-18]: 1) Main forks are responsible for the crown's construction in trees developing through a strategy of reiteration; 2) In certain species, recurrent forks provide great architectural plasticity to young trees in order to adapt to environmental vicissitudes; 3) When growing conditions are unfavorable, especially when light is insufficient, standby forks make it possible to increase the photosynthetic area; and 4) Finally, accidental forks substitute, supplying traumatized axes.
 These forks can be endogenous and genetically inherent (main forks and recurrent forks) or induced by exogenous factors (accidental forks and standby forks).
 They may have a permanent character (main forks and many accidental forks) or a transitory nature (recurrent forks and standby forks with respect to environmental fluctuations).

 It is necessary to make a clear distinction between a fork on a young tree, where natural pruning has barely begun, and a strong, solid and stable first main fork that is meant to bear the main structural branches of an adult tree.
 This first main fork marks the end of the trunk's construction.
 The emergence of a main fork is the result of a slow and progressive architectural metamorphosis(i) [19-21].
 While a young tree is growing in height, the succeeding uppermost branches become more and more upright and wind up acquiring a trunk morphology (phenomenon of reiteration by dedifferentiation), thereupon, a first fork is formed (Figure 6).
-In Populus spp., a tree with monopodial(ii) growth, the uppermost branches wind up relaying the trunk after the death of the apical shoot.
-Prunus avium, also with monopodial growth, establishes a main fork; however, without prior death of the apical shoot; the trunk continues its growth after the emergence of the main structural branches.
+In Populus spp., a tree with monopodial(ii) growth, the uppermost branches wind up relaying the trunk after the death of the shoot apex.
+Prunus avium, also with monopodial growth, establishes a main fork; however, without prior death of the shoot apex; the trunk continues its growth after the emergence of the main structural branches.
 In Juglans regia, in the absence of trauma, usually a main fork is established after terminal flowering of the trunk .(i)Architectural metamorphosis refers to a progressive change in functioning of apical meristems.

 (ii)Monopodial refers to the growth of an axis ensured by the single terminal bud.
 The terminal bud governs the elongation of the axis.